Photo: Nicole Lee/ Sport Singapore

 The Clear Shot

 In this stroke, contact the shuttlecock around the middle of your racket head.
-The aim of the clear is to cause the shuttle to go up high in the air and land at your opponent's back court.
+The aim of the clear shot is to cause the shuttle to go up high in the air and land at your opponent's backcourt.

 The Drive Shot

-It can sometimes be strategic to aim the shot at your opponent who will be unable to react or shift his body in time as their natural reaction will be to duck the shot.
+The aim is to deliver a flat and fast drive to get the shuttle behind your opponent causing them to make a weak return.
+Although sometimes it can be strategic to aim the shot at your opponent who will be unable to react or shift his body in time as their natural reaction will be to duck the shot.

 Offensive badminton shots